RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

   AWS Fargate is a technology that you can use with Amazon ECS to run containers without having to manage servers or clusters of Amazon EC2 instances.
 With Fargate, you no longer have to provision, configure, or scale clusters of virtual machines to run containers.
 This removes the need to choose server types, decide when to scale your clusters, or optimize cluster packing.

 - To ensure that an Amazon Elastic Container Service (ECS) application has permission to access Amazon Simple Storage Service (S3), the correct solution is to create an AWS Identity and Access Management (IAM) role with the necessary S3 permissions and specify that role as the taskRoleArn(Amazon Resource Name) in the task definition for the ECS application.

-## AWS Backup

-**EC2, RDS, S3**

-- Vault Lock

-  AWS Backup Vault Lock provides several benefits, including:

-  - WORM (*write-once, read-many*) configuration for all the backups you store and create in a backup vault.
-  - An additional layer of defense that protects backups (recovery points) in your backup vaults from inadvertent or malicious deletions.
-  - **Enforcement of retention periods**, which prevent early deletions by privileged users (including the AWS account root user), and meet your organization’s data protection policies and procedures.

-Using AWS Backup is a simple and efficient way to **backup EC2 instances and RDS databases to a separate region**.
-It requires **minimal operational overhead** and can be easily managed through the AWS Backup console or API.
-AWS Backup can also provide **automated scheduling and retention management** for backups, which can help ensure that backups are always available and up to date.

-AWS Backup allows you to backup your S3 data stored in the following S3 Storage Classes:

-- S3 Standard
-- S3 Standard - Infrequently Access (IA)
-- S3 One Zone-IA
-- S3 Glacier Instant Retrieval
-- S3 Intelligent-Tiering (S3 INT)

-**Don't support Glacier Deep**

 ## AWS Transfer Family